intel-analytics/ipex-llm/python/llm/example/GPU/Speculative-Decoding/README.md

-# BigDL-LLM Speculative Decoding Optimization for Large Language Model on Intel GPUs
+# Self-Speculative Decoding for Large Language Model Inference using BigDL-LLM on Intel GPUs
-You can use BigDL-LLM to run almost every Huggingface Transformer models with speculative decoding optimizations on Intel GPUs.
-This directory contains example scripts to help you quickly get started using BigDL-LLM to run some popular open-source models in the community.
+You can use BigDL-LLM to run any Huggingface Transformer model with self-speculative decoding on Intel GPUs.
+This directory contains example scripts to help you quickly get started to run some popular open-source models using self-speculative decoding.
 Each model has its own dedicated folder, where you can find detailed instructions on how to install and run it.

 ## Verified Hardware Platforms